 What’s the best tip for having a good milk supply?

-To achieve an optimal milk supply, feed your baby on cue instead of a pre-set schedule.
+Feed your baby on cue instead of a pre-set schedule to achieve an optimal milk supply.
 This does not mean you can’t have a routine.
-Routine is different from a schedule.
+A routine is different from a schedule.

-During the initiation phase of breastfeeding, which is the first two weeks, it’s essential to feed on cue.
+During the initiation phase of breastfeeding, which is the first two weeks, feeding on cue is essential.
 I wouldn’t say I like to give a range of how often to nurse, as people can take the suggestion as a scheduled feeding plan.